isaacnmm/pestpolicy-hugo2XX/content/posts/are-pre-emergent-weed-preventers-safe-around-bulbs/index.md

 ### Generally Safe (for established bulbs):

-1.  **Prodiamine:** (e.g., in Dimension�) A popular and effective choice for lawns and garden beds.
+1.  **Prodiamine:** (e.g., in Dimension) A popular and effective choice for lawns and garden beds.
 It creates a long-lasting barrier.
 Generally considered safe around bulbs when applied correctly.
 2.  **Pendimethalin:** (e.g., in Scotts Halts, Sta-Green Crabgrass Preventer) Another widely used pre-emergent.
 Similar safety profile to prodiamine for established bulbs.
 3.  **Corn Gluten Meal (CGM):**
     * **Organic Option:** This is a natural, organic pre-emergent that also acts as a slow-release nitrogen fertilizer.
     * **How it Works:** It inhibits root formation in weed seedlings.
     * **Safety around Bulbs:** **Very safe** around established bulbs and other desirable plants.
-It�s also pet-friendly.
+Its also pet-friendly.
     * **Considerations:** Less potent than synthetic options, and results may take longer to become apparent.
 Needs to be watered in thoroughly after application for activation.

 4.  **Isoxaben:** (e.g., in some granular weed preventers for flower beds) Offers broad-spectrum weed control and is generally safe for established ornamentals, including bulbs.